FarronF/limerick-council-meetings/meetings/2023/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 22nd June 2023.md

 on the Stone Mansion House, Kilmallock, when the Part8 procedure would commence and

-an update on the application under the Fáilte lreland Large Capital Grant Scheme.--- **REPLY:**
+an update on the application under the Fáilte lreland Large Capital Grant Scheme.
+---
+**REPLY:**

 The arrangement remains that Limerick City & County Council will work in partnership with